mrs-brubotics/documentation_brubotics/source/Configuration_for_Autonomous_Flight.rst

   SUBSYSTEM=="tty", ATTRS{idVendor}=="2341", ATTRS{idProduct}=="0043", ATTRS{serial}=="757363033363518031F0", SYMLINK+="arduino",
   OWNER="vub",MODE="0666"

+To validate that this link has been done correctly, connect the arduino to its USB port and go to the folder /dev then type ls in a terminal opened there.
+It should display "Arduino" in the list of device.

 In the mrs serial package a new launch file should be created for example arduino.launch with the correct baudrate and port: